Connect with others who understand.

 What Kinds of Eczema Affect the Mouth and Lips?

-Although anyone with eczema can develop symptoms on their lips and around their mouth, children, in particular, are prone to developing facial eczema (facial atopic dermatitis).
-Several kinds of eczema cause problems around the mouth and on the lips.
+Although anyone with eczema can develop symptoms on their lips and around their mouth, children are particularly prone to developing facial eczema.
+Several kinds of eczema, including atopic dermatitis, cause problems around the mouth and on the lips.
 See your doctor or dermatologist for the right diagnosis.
 Knowing what kind of eczema you are dealing with means getting the right treatment to make it better.

 Perioral Dermatitis

 The bumps of perioral eczema may be red or skin-colored.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 One particular type of perioral dermatitis is known as interstitial granulomatous periorificial dermatitis.
 This condition is less common than the above-mentioned type of perioral eczema.
-It can also resemble acne, causing white or yellowish bumps that may look like whiteheads (closed comedones).
+It can also resemble acne, causing white or yellowish bumps that may look like closed comedones (whiteheads).

 Eczematous cheilitis can have many causes, including allergies, irritation, infection, or other health issues.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 Eczematous Cheilitis

-Another type of eczema that can affect the mouth area is called eczematous cheilitis.
-This affects the lips and can be acute or chronic.
-It can be caused by allergies or irritation, infection, or it can be a symptom of other health issues, such as lupus and other autoimmune conditions.
+Eczematous cheilitis is another type of eczema that can affect the lips.
+It can be acute (short-term) or chronic (long-term).
+It can be caused by allergies, irritation, or infection, or it can be a symptom of other health issues, such as lupus and other autoimmune conditions.

 Lip Licker’s Dermatitis

 Lip licker’s dermatitis is caused by your saliva.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 Lip licker’s dermatitis is more common in children.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

-What Causes Eczema Around the Mouth and On the Lips?
+What Causes Eczema Around the Mouth and Lips?

 Doctors are not sure why eczema occurs.
-Right now, experts think that genetic and environmental factors work together as a possible cause of the condition.
-Certain proteins missing from the skin barrier will make it more likely that the area becomes irritated by chemicals.
+Right now, scientists think that genetic and environmental factors both may play a role.
+The absence of certain proteins from the skin barrier increases the likelihood that the area will become irritated by chemicals.

 A person who already has eczema may develop symptoms on their lips or around their mouth.
 Read on to find out which factors and substances can trigger or worsen these symptoms.